 Academic Warning is not a punishment or the end of your academic career.
 The hold is a notification that it is time to seek help in taking an active approach to improve your academics.
 During the required meetings with your adviser or department chair, you may be asked to:

-- Reflect on challenges that led to warning
+- Reflect on challenges that led to warning.
+Use this survey to reflect on the challenges that led to your academic warning status.

 - Discuss campus resources